 Levon Hayrapetyan, PhD

-Professor in Business
+Professor of Business Administration

 BS in Applied Mathematics, Yerevan State University, Armenia

 MS in Applied Mathematics, Yerevan State University, Armenia

 PhD in Applied Mathematics, Kiev State University, Ukraine.

 Decision Making Techniques for Managers (a graduate course)

 Introduction to Computer Applications

 Dr. Hayrapetyan's teaching focus is on quantitative methods, information systems, and business analytics.
 His areas of specialization are applied mathematics and computer science.